-Agency/Individual Comments/ Concerns Response/Action Taken vehicle from jumping the bridge, I do wonder if I would not be possible to have lighter steel banisters.
+Agency/Individual Comments/ Concerns Response/Action Taken Paisley Business Owner May 18, 2021 curb) would be sufficient in retaining an errant vehicle from jumping the bridge, I do wonder if I would not be possible to have lighter steel banisters.
 Everything has bulked out visually, but especially the uprights seem awfully "beefy".
 Are these elements coming from China at a mass discount and that is why they are used everywhere, or do the specs really require such a heavy railing?
-Paisley Business Owner May 18, 2021 (via project website) • The presentation on Tuesday evening was excellent and we are very pleased with the detour suggestion of the in-town bridge, the design of the new bridge, and the many considerations made from public input.
+The presentation on Tuesday evening was excellent and we are very pleased with the detour suggestion of the in-town bridge, the design of the Information added to Council (via project website) new bridge, and the many considerations made from public input.
 We believe this will cause the least disruption to our lives and our grocery business.
 Thank you.
-Information added to Council Summary Paisley Resident May 19, 2021 (via email) I didn't catch some dates in the presentation, and I was hoping you could provide me with some so we can plan and advise our residents and organizations to support the proposal accordingly.
+Summary Paisley Resident May 19, 2021 (via email) I didn't catch some dates in the presentation, and I was hoping you could provide me with some so we can plan and advise our residents and organizations to support the proposal accordingly.
 Is there a deadline to submit feedback from the community on last night's presentation?
 Is there a projected date this will go to Bruce County Council so we can ensure we submit our letter(s) of support in time for this?
 Thanks again for all the work thus far.
-I was really impressed with the amount of thought and consideration that has gone into the plans presented. • Comments added to Council Summary and details on timing for input was provided.
+I was really impressed with the amount of thought and consideration that has gone into the plans presented.
+Comments added to Council Summary and details on timing for input was provided.
 Paisley Resident May 20, 2021 (via email) Good morning Kelly Thank you and the Teeswater Bridge team for the excellent community update on Tuesday evening.
 It was thorough and informative and more importantly, inclusive.
 I was really encouraged by the scope of the information and input gathered that is reflected in the overall plan.
 I like the proposed design and detour plan.
 I have received positive feedback from several members of the community as well.
 When I heard the answer to my question about designing a bridge to slow people down, my immediate response was, Bingo!
 The answer, "to design a bridge so beautiful, it slows traffic" is what I would like to see us do.
 I think the proposed design is lovely.
 I especially like the expanded viewing platforms.
-I think adding a bit of an embellished cement "gateway" to the • Comments added to Council Summary.
+I think adding a bit Comments added to Council Summary.